Sikkim is the largest producer of large cardamom in India.

 In September 2018, the Prime Minister of India, Mr. Narendra Modi inaugurated Pakyong Airport in Sikkim, the state’s first airport, which is expected to significantly boost the state’s connectivity.
-In 2019-20, passenger and aircraft movements reached 3,749 and 60 respectively.
+In 2022-23 (until August 2022), passenger and aircraft movements reached 10,543 and 222 respectively.

 The Gross State Domestic Product (GSDP) of Sikkim expanded at a high CAGR of 12.66% between 2015-16 and 2020-21.

 In 2020-21, the secondary sector contributed 55.19% to the state’s GSVA at current prices.
 It was followed by the tertiary sector at 34.16% and the primary sector at 10.64%.
 At a CAGR of 15.45%, the primary sector witnessed the fastest growth among the three sectors between 2011-12 and 2020-21.

 As of August 2022, Sikkim had a total installed power generation capacity of 704.72 MW, of which 75.92 MW was under central utilities, 415.11 MW was under state utilities and 213.69 MW was under the private sector.
 Of the total installed power generation capacity, 11.92 MW was contributed by thermal and 692.80 MW by renewable energy.